agorf/adri/README.md

 ## Configuration

-adri converts the GPS coordinates (latitude and longitude) recorded in a photograph's EXIF headers to a location name using the [Google Maps API][].
+### API key

-To use it, you need a free [API key][] with the Geocoding API enabled.
+The GPS coordinates (latitude, longitude) of each photograph's EXIF headers are converted to a corresponding location name using the [Google Maps API][].
+For this, you need a free [API key][] with the Geocoding API enabled.

-You can then set the API key in a `GOOGLE_API_KEY` environment variable in your shell's configuration file.
+You can set the `GOOGLE_API_KEY` environment variable in your shell's configuration file.
 For Bash, issue:

 ```sh
 $ cat >>.~/.bashrc